Welcome to St Peter's Music Page

 Drums will still be continuing with Richard Denniston and a school invoice will be sent out to parents for this service as before.
 Please inform the Junior Office should you with your child to receive drumming lessons.
 These lessons will be £7.50 per week.

 Totally RAD Music will be sending out a letter to all parents, for Year 1 up to Year 6 which will include tuition and the payment options.
-If you are interested, please email them back with your child's requirements and they will confirm costs and hire of instruments to you.
+If you are interested, please return the letter with your child's requirements.

 Below you will find a fantastic selection of websites to support your child's learning at home.